Give your child the essence of true freedom

 Some of us are still under the shadow of not being able to differentiate between Republic Day and Independence Day.
 For this generation, Independence Day simply means a holiday where one can go watch a movie, catch a sale at the mall or go eat a pizza with special offers or discounts.

 Wikipedia defines independence as “…a state of non-dependence or self-rule…” Surely we are no more interpreting it in the context of foreign rule – but how about making this a day to truly reflect, act on and create true independence for our children by celebrating this day as a benchmark for them to be independent as individuals.
 Encouraging our children to be independent in thought and action can only take effect if we ourselves understand what independence truly means – as adults, as individuals, and as parents.
 This calls for a serious amount of self-reflection and the willingness to let go of certain thoughts and beliefs that we hold.
 But then comes another burning question – how much is too much and how much is enough?

 Children and Freedom or Independence – How Much Is Good Enough

-Children and freedom can be a tricky situation especially in today’s scenario, when more and more children are seeking freedom to do things on their own.
+Children and freedom can be a tricky situation, especially in today’s scenario, when more and more children are seeking freedom to do things on their own.
 So how do you handle this?
 As a parent, how much freedom is good for your child is something you should be able to decide depending on how responsible your child is.
-Also before you give freedom to your child ensure that you make him or her understand that
+Also before you give freedom to your child ensure that you make him or she understands that

 - Freedom comes with responsibility and hence he or she needs to be responsible for his or her actions